 Acupuncture is typically very comfortable and can be used to help treat a wide variety of conditions.
 When used during physiotherapy we often focus on using it to help with pain, headaches, tension, stress, and anxiety.

-Physiotherapist Steven Sommerfeldt is trained in acupuncture usage.
+Physiotherapist Steven Sommerfeldt is trained in acupuncture usage, through the Western style of Acupuncture.

 Manual Therapy is a broad term that refers to hands-on techniques used to treat the joints, muscles, and soft tissues throughout the body.
 Some of the techniques we use are joint mobilizations and manipulations, massage techniques, and myofascial release.